 When Do I Use Basic, OpenID, or OAuth?

 Use basic authentication when your own service is going to validate the caller’s credentials.
 In other words, they will give you a username and password, and you will check those against either the ASP.NET Membership provider, Windows Active Directory, a custom database table, or some other credential store accessible by your service.
 In short, the caller will claim they are a certain identity with a username/password combination, and you will check those values against some system or database.

 If you want to delegate the actual work of validating the caller’s credentials to someone else, you can use OpenID.
-You have to publish the fact that you support OpenID tokens from, say, Google and Facebook.
-The caller then obtains a valid token from one of those two providers (likely by issuing a call to them that includes their username and password), and then calls your service with the obtained OpenID token.
+You have to publish the fact that you support OpenID tokens from, say, Google.
+The caller then obtains a valid token from such a provider (likely by issuing a call to them that includes their username and password), and then calls your service with the obtained OpenID token.
 This is beneficial for two main reasons.
-One, you don’t have to burden yourself with managing user credentials, lockouts, password complexity policies, password changes, etc. You simply let Google and Facebook take care of that for you.
+One, you don’t have to burden yourself with managing user credentials, lockouts, password complexity policies, password changes, etc. You simply let Google take care of that for you.
 Nice!
 And two, supporting OpenID authentication adds some bit of credibility to your REST service, making it easier for callers to trust you.
 Again, to get started with OpenID, read the “Getting Started” page on the OpenID web site.
 I will also be following up with a post on using OpenID with Web API in the very near future.

 Finally, use OAuth when either you want your service to call ANOTHER service on an end-user’s behalf; or, you want to accept calls from ANOTHER service on behalf of an end-user.
 Maybe you are creating a service that allows LinkedIn to get information about people that work at your company.
 In that case, an end-user would need to authorize LinkedIn to call your service on THEIR behalf to obtain that information.

 In summary, think of:

 - Basic authentication – your service provides credential validation